Upcoming Retreat Dates

 Please help keep the practice space, mats, and cushions clean.
 Do not wear footwear while sitting on the mats and cushions.
 Keep food, drinks, and outside shoes outside of the practice space.

-We’ll arrange the mats and cushions in a rounded rectangle, which we call the circle.
-We’ll demarcate the practice space.
+We’ll arrange the mats and cushions in a round shape.
 Do your best to keep this space extra clean.
 Our experienced retreat participants and Retreat Volunteers will take certain spots so that you can follow their lead as we transition from practice to practice.
 At some point before the retreat orientation, we’ll invite all participants to claim an open spot in the circle.
 It’s ok to bring your own cushion, meditation bench, or chair.
 Err on the side of ease and comfort.

 When you arrive at your seat for orientation, stand in front of your seat on the inside of the circle and bow to it.
 Turn around and sit down facing the inside of the circle, bow to the circle, and settle into your sitting posture.
 More on posture below.

-1. Always walk around the outside of the circle.
+1. Always walk behind people who are sitting.
 Please refrain from crossing the circle at any point during the retreat.

-2. When seated, please find ease in your sitting position and refrain from moving.
+2. When seated, please find ease in your sitting position and do your best to stay still.
 Be mindful of the effects of sudden movements on your fellow practitioners.
 If you absolutely must move, bow first to thank your neighbors for their understanding.

 3. Do your best to leave the practice area only during walking meditation, during our scheduled breaks, or if it is your turn for a dharma chat.
 If you need to get up to leave the practice area during sitting practice, bow before getting up and walk behind other practitioners out of consideration for them.